codedawi/pytest-schema/README.md

 👍 Validate return values against a schema-like object in testing

-[schema v0.7](https://github.com/keleshev/schema) is a library for validating Python data structures, such as those obtained from config-files, forms, external services or command-line parsing, converted from JSON/YAML (or something else) to Python data-types.
+[`keleshev/schema`](https://github.com/keleshev/schema) is a library for validating Python data structures, such as those obtained from config-files, forms, external services or command-line parsing, converted from JSON/YAML (or something else) to Python data-types.